mikepthomas/projects/_posts/printer-klipper-firmware.md

 make KCONFIG_CONFIG=config.super8_katapult -j4
 ```

-For the initial flash we need to copy the file to an sd card.
+For the initial flash we need to copy the file to a micro sd card.
 The easiest way to do this is to copy `out/deployer.bin` to the klipper config directory:

 ```sh
 cp out/deployer.bin ../printer_data/config/